 JANUARY 28: COMMUNITY CONVERSATION

-We'll release a recorded conversation where our team shares insights from this year's Action Guide.
-The video will also feature a discussion with practitioners about the need to adapt our education system to prepare students for the modern day and future workforce.
-Check your inbox for this discussion on Wednesday!
+We released a recorded conversation where our team shares insights from this year's Action Guide.
+The video also features a discussion with practitioners about the need to adapt our education system to prepare students for the modern day and future workforce.

 JANUARY 29: 2026 CONDITION OF EDUCATION EVENT

-Join us on Thursday for a conversation on the future of our education system featuring Secretary of Education Patrick Tutwiler and all three state education commissioners: Early Education and Care Commissioner Amy Kershaw, Elementary and Secondary Education Commissioner Pedro Martinez, and Higher Education Commissioner Noe Ortega.
+On Thursday we hosted a conversation on the future of our education system featuring Secretary of Education Patrick Tutwiler and all three state education commissioners: Early Education and Care Commissioner Amy Kershaw, Elementary and Secondary Education Commissioner Pedro Martinez, and Higher Education Commissioner Noe Ortega.